liupangzi/liuchao.me/tech/wp-content/plugins/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.6 =
+* [Note] We'll go back to our biweekly release schedule after this release - we just wanted to get our latest feature to our users as soon as possible
+* [New] Support for network-wide reports is now complete
+* [New] Support for network-wide settings is being tested and will be added soon
+* [Update] MaxMind's IP Database has been updated to the latest version (2014-04-02)
+* [Update] French localization had some encoding issues (thank you, Yves Pouplard)
+* [Update] Swedish localization has been updated (thank you, Per Soderman)
+* [Fix] User Overview add-on is now compatible with network-wide reports
+* [Fix] Author filters were not working under certain circumstances (thank you, [tbetzold](http://wordpress.org/support/topic/authors-not-able-to-see-their-own-stats))

 = 3.5.9 =
 * [Fix] New user agents were not being recorded correctly in some cases (thank you, [fberzau](http://wordpress.org/support/topic/browser-and-os-stats-not-working))